HSSBoston/econ-pets/README.md

   - [Model description](model2/model3.pdf)

 - Model 4 (February 2026 -)
   - Revised from Model 3.
 The budget and time constraints are inherited from Model 2.
-The utility function is modified to control the trade-off between pet quantity and pet quality (welfare).
+The utility function is modified to control the trade-off between pet quantity and pet quality (welfare) by varying the relative importance between them.

+  fewer number of highly-cared pets and greater number of pets with less-intensive care

   so that pet quantity and quality (welfare) have relative importance

   can have